Puchungualotsqui/python_console_game_dungeon/README.md

 - right - Move right
 - left - Move left
 - stop - End the game

-Your goal is to find the exit without hitting any walls.
+# Objective
-The dungeon size and layout will change each time you play, providing endless fun and challenge.
+Your goal is to find the key for open the chess.